 - Homelessness, sudden loss of housing, or threat of eviction

 - Unexpected medical expenses

 - Loss of child care for dependents

 - Safety needs or legal expenses associated with domestic violence

 - Replacement of essential belongings due to theft or natural disaster

 - Travel costs related to a death or illness in the immediate family

 The YLB Fund will NOT be awarded for, including but limited to, the following:

-Students should contact Padraig O’Donoghue, Manager of Student Support and Retention before applying for a Grant at 212-642-2068 or at Padraig.O’Donoghue@slu.cuny.edu
+Before applying for a grant, students should contact Padraig O’Donoghue, Manager of Student Support and Retention at 646 313 8321 or to Padraig.O’Donoghue@slu.cuny.edu

 Only complete applications with valid supporting documentation will be considered.
-Students who have submitted a complete application will receive notice of their award within 7-10 business days.
+Students who have submitted a complete application will receive a response within 48 hours.
+Applications will take 7-10 business days to process.